 #2 Sugar Cookie Almond Milk Latte

-Delicious menu item alert!
-And many reasons to celebrate this limited-edition flavor.
-In addition to sounding deliciously sweet, this is the first Starbucks holiday drink that is inherently plant-based!
-While other lattes can be modified into a plant-based beverage, the new Sugar Cookie latte is traditionally made with almond milk unless otherwise specified.
-Best of all, this simple non-dairy swap makes the Sugar Cookie latte one of the healthiest seasonal menu items.
+Returning for the second year (after a highly-anticipated release), there are many reasons to celebrate this limited-edition flavor.
+Aside from tasting deliciously sweet, this was the first fully plant-based Starbucks holiday drink to hit the menu!
+While other lattes can be modified into a plant-based beverage, the Sugar Cookie Latte was designed to be vegan.
+It’s traditionally made with almond milk (unless otherwise specified), and because of this simple non-dairy swap, the Sugar Cookie Latte is one of the healthiest seasonal menu items!

 A traditional tall-sized latte is 140 calories and contains 20 grams of sugar.
-While the sugar content is still on the higher end, it contains 50% less sugar than other lattes of the same size.
+Despite the seemingly high sugar content, it contains 50% less sugar than other lattes of the same size.
 This latte contains 3 pumps of sugar cookie syrup and sugar sprinkle topping.

 Try these modifications for a healthier cup: